Sian Adey-Jones

-Sian Adey-Jones (born December 1957) is a former beauty queen and glamour model.
+Sian Adey-Jones (born December 1957) is a Welsh glamour model and beauty pageant titleholder.

 Adey-Jones was born at Bodfari, Denbighshire, Wales.
 She won the Miss Wales title in 1976 and was second runner-up in Miss Universe 1976.
 She then finished first runner-up in Miss United Kingdom 1976 behind Carol Grant, who as Miss Scotland had finished one place behind Adey-Jones at the Miss Universe contest.
 Adey-Jones also took part in Miss International 1977, competing as Miss Britain.